01-edu/public/subjects/smart-road/README.md

 - [spriters-resource](https://www.spriters-resource.com/).

 Animation is not just rendering an image into the canvas.
 By using assets you get to decide your "world coordinate system" for the rendered image and therefore you create your own animation.
-But this is not enough, basically you must animate while moving.
+But this is not enough.Basically you must animate while moving.

 A simple example of movement animation is imagining a vehicle with a route of `r`.
 This means that the vehicle arrives at the intersection and turns right.
-If we render just an image of the vehicle facing down and it arrives to the point of turning, the rendered image will continue to be facing down and not right, like it should be.
+If we render just an image of the vehicle facing down and it arrives to the point of turning, the rendered image will continue to be facing down and not right, like it should.

-Concluding, you must animate the vehicle while moving.
-This way manipulating the image so that it appears that the vehicle is turning.
+Concluding, you must animate the vehicle while moving, manipulating the image so that it appears that the vehicle is turning.

 ---